Jeanne Phillips: Personal life

-Every day, Phillips reads the letters sent to her Dear Abby column and pens her column in the afternoon.
-In the evenings, she either cooks or goes out to dinner.
+Every day, Phillips read the letters sent to her Dear Abby column and penned her column in the afternoon.
 When asked who her Dear Abby was, Phillips replied that her husband was her "primary support" and her friends her "secondary support".

 She has largely kept her personal life to herself, making only occasional references to it while advising people or during interviews.
 Her second husband died of lung cancer in 2020.
 In comparison to her cousin, Margo Howard, Phillips has been called "reserved".

 Phillips had a brother, Edward "Eddie" Phillips, who was born in 1945 and died in 2011 of multiple myeloma.
 According to his obituary in the Star Tribune, Eddie was a "liquor tycoon", a "gifted businessman", and a philanthropist who "enlarged a family tradition of generous giving".
 He had four children: sons Dean, Tyler, and J.J., and a daughter Hutton; the latter two were twins.

 According to a 2002 interview, Phillips and her husband have no children.
 In 2002, the Phillips family revealed that Jeanne's mother, Pauline, had been diagnosed with Alzheimer's disease.
 Tim Johnson, a medical journalist for ABC News, wrote in February 2010 that Pauline resides with her husband, Morton, in Minnetonka, Minnesota and has caregivers.
 Pauline's son, Eddie, said:

 We call them angels because they are who are with her 24/7.
 She watches a lot of television.
 She loves visitors.
 She loves to get out.
 And when she gets out she still wears her Dear Abby sweatshirt and loves to smile and wave and blow kisses.

 Pauline Phillips died in 2013 at the age of 94.

 Phillips is Jewish.
 In her column, she writes holiday greetings to people of many religions and occasionally gives advice to people based on their religion.

 On August 14, 2018, Phillips' nephew Dean won the Democratic (Democratic-Farmer-Labor Party) nomination for United States Congress from Minnesota's 3rd congressional district.
 On November 6, Dean went on to win the general election during the 2018 midterm elections.